Navigating Floodwaters: A Guide to Flood Preparedness & Response in the UK *Updated*

 Stay Safe

-Turn Off Utilities: If safe, turn off gas, electricity, and water to prevent fires and electrocution.
+Turn Off Utilities: If it’s safe, switch off gas, electricity, and water to prevent electrocution or fire hazards.

 Evacuate Safely

-Stay Together: Keep family members and pets together.
+Stay Together: Keep family members and pets together for mutual support.

-Essential Kit: Take your emergency kit with you.
+Bring Essentials: Take your emergency kit and critical documents with you.

 If Trapped

-Higher Ground: Move to the highest level of your home but avoid attics without an escape route.
+Seek Higher Ground: Move to the highest safe level of your home.
+Avoid attics unless there is an escape route.

-Call for Help: Use a mobile phone to call emergency services if needed.
+Call for Help: Use your mobile phone to contact emergency services.

 After the Flood